Bunny77K9/custom-vision-workshop/documentation/deploy.md

-# Part 1: Train your model
+# Part 3: Create and Deploy Streamlit App

 ## 1. Create the Streamlit App